-This is a single path on the API (that is, a URL to which HTTP requests are posted, and from which a response is expected).
+An API endpoint is a single path on the API (that is, a URL to which HTTP requests are posted, and from which a response is expected).
 It is the place where two applications can interact.
 Each endpoint fulfills a single function, e.g. performing a dataset lookup.

 A Dataiku API Service is the unit of management and deployment for the API node.
 An API service can host several endpoints.

-An API designer is available in each Dataiku project (whether the project is on the design or automation node).
+An API designer is available in each Dataiku project (whether the project is on the Design or Automation node).
 You use the API designer to create, design, and develop APIs.

 The API deployer manages several deployment infrastructures that can either be static API nodes or containers that run API nodes in a Kubernetes cluster.

-This is the application server that does the actual job of answering HTTP requests.
+An API node is the application server that does the actual job of answering HTTP requests.
 Once an API service has been designed, you can deploy it on the API node.